zoltanctoth/fluentbit-docker-compose-example/README.md

 # fluentbit-docker-compose-example
-Create a multiple-output JSON logger with docker and fluent bit
+Create a simple JSON logger with docker and fluent bit